rpie/Vital/README.md

 This **IS** being updated so more will be added soon.

 ### What is the server for?
-The server is for catching credit card details and passwords
+The server is used to store credit card information and passwords.

 ## How to compile
 ```bash